saiki-k/learn-draftjs/src/components/DraftTuts/Introduction/README.md

 ## Explanation

-Hi!

-You're looking at an interactive resource to learn DraftJS; a rich-text editor framework written in React, developed at Facebook!
+DraftJS is a rich-text editor framework written in React, developed at Facebook!
 Before we dive into serious DraftJS stuff, I would like to give you a **quick introduction** to this resource!

+### What is this?

+This is a interactive DraftJS learning resource, setup using `create-react-app`, `react-router-browser`, `marked`, `bootstrap`, and of course `draft-js`, and `immutable` npm packages; for the sole purpose of making the learning ride easy to DraftJS' newcomers.

+If you already know React, and want to learn DraftJS, then you're probably at the right place!

 ### Editor